kabirbg/dotfiles/.github/README.md

 Dotfiles are meant for my personal use but in case you would like to use some or all of these, install yadm following instructions on [website](https://yadm.io) and then run `yadm clone git://github.com/kabirbg/dotfiles` to initialize an empty git repo with my dotfiles.
 This will overwrite any previous yadm repos.

+The bootstrap script is included to install everything else that I might need (oh-my-zsh, homebrew, etc).
+Run brew bundle with the brewfile manually or with the bootstrap to install needed packages on a new macOS system.

 ## Screenshots

 macOS 11.2 Big Sur: